autocrypt/autocrypt/doc/mua-keydiscovery.rst

 - An MUA which sees an INBOME encryption key in an incoming messsage will store it for later use with that peer.

-- When sending an e-mail to a peer who has established a key in this fashion, the e-mail will be automatically encrypted.
+- When sending an e-mail to a peer for which we have established a key in this fashion, the e-mail will be automatically encrypted.

 INBOME basic operations